Mera Peak Climbing

 Day 11 Trek back to Kothe 3,691m We retrace our way back to Kothe.

-We retrace our way back to Kothe.
+We walk in the same direction back to Kothe.

 Day 12 Trek back to Chhuthanga 3,410m